mrsammydj/spotify-analytics/README.md

 4. Create `.env` files in both directories (see templates)
 5. Start the development servers

+## API Usage Notes

+This application uses the Spotify Web API for data collection and analysis.
+Due to recent changes in Spotify's API access policies (as of early 2025), access to certain endpoints including Audio Features and Audio Analysis is restricted for new developer applications.
+Our application adapts to these limitations by:

+1. Using alternative data sources such as artist metadata, genre information, and release dates
+2. Implementing machine learning clustering on available data
+3. Providing hybrid analysis approaches that combine heuristics with ML techniques

+If you have a Spotify Developer account with extended permissions, the application can potentially provide more detailed audio analysis.

 ## Deployment

 This application is designed for deployment on: